High dynamic range: Transmission to displays

-On January 4, 2016, the Ultra HD Alliance announced their certification requirements for a HDR display.
+On January 4, 2016, the Ultra HD Alliance announced their certification requirements for an HDR display.
 The HDR display must have either a peak brightness of over 1000 cd/m2 and a black level less than 0.05 cd/m2 (a contrast ratio of at least 20,000:1) or a peak brightness of over 540 cd/m2 and a black level less than 0.0005 cd/m2 (a contrast ratio of at least 1,080,000:1).
 The two options allow for different types of HDR displays such as LCD and OLED.

 Some options to use HDR transfer functions that better match the human visual system other than a conventional gamma curve include the HLG and perceptual quantizer (PQ).
 HLG and PQ require a bit depth of 10-bits per sample.

 Display

 The dynamic range of a display refers to range of luminosity the display can reproduce, from the black level to its peak brightness.
 The contrast of a display refers to the ratio between the luminance of the brightest white and the darkest black that a monitor can produce.
 Multiple technologies allowed to increase the dynamic range of displays.

 In May 2003, BrightSide Technologies demonstrated the first HDR display at the Display Week Symposium of the Society for Information Display.
-The display used an array of individually-controlled LEDs behind a conventional LCD panel in a configuration known as "local dimming" today.
+The display used an array of individually-controlled LEDs behind a conventional LCD panel in a configuration known as "local dimming".
 BrightSide later introduced a variety of related display and video technologies enabling visualization of HDR content.
 In April 2007, BrightSide Technologies was acquired by Dolby Laboratories.

 OLED displays have high contrast.
 MiniLED improves contrast.